garlic-os/splitter/original-outline.md

-Discord bot idea
+# Discord bot idea
 Facilitates uploading large files by splitting them and uploading the parts to Discord

-METHOD 1 - STANDALONE, STATIC WEBSITE
+## Method 1 - Standalone, static website
 You want to upload a file
 Go to split-files-into-8mb-chunks.com
 Upload the file at the website